Common Marriage Problems And What You Can Do About Them

 You may think your in-laws are amazing people and you could never have a problem with them, and for some people, this is true.
-However, that’s doesn’t mean that common relationship problems won’t arise later on for some individuals, and you may very well find yourself in this situation.
-Your in-laws are competing with you for the attention of their child, and that can be difficult for them to accept.
+However, that doesn’t mean that you won’t ever run into problems with them.
+Your in-laws may be competing with you for the attention of their child, and that can be difficult for each of you to accept.
 They may start butting in more frequently, or you may feel like you’re losing your partner because they’re constantly with their parents instead of you.
 Your in-laws may eventually start to drive a wedge between you and your partner, whether intentional or not, and you need to know that your partner is on your side.

 The Solution: Sit Down And Talk To Them About It Together

-The only way to stop an issue in the marriage that an outside party is causing is to sit down with your partner and discuss the problem with their parents.
-Their parents may not initially want to listen.
-Still, when they hear the words coming from their son or daughter, it will carry more weight, and you can successfully create boundaries that work for everyone involved and prevent conflict from growing.
+To stop an issue in the marriage that an outside party is causing, try sitting down with your partner and discussing the problem with their parents.
+Tell them your concerns and come up with solutions to mend the situation.
+Then, have a conversation with your partner and their parents.
+Their parents may not initially want to listen to you.
+Still, when they hear the words coming from their son or daughter, it can carry more weight, and you may be able to create boundaries that work for everyone involved and prevent conflict from growing.

 The Issue: Financial Troubles

 Money makes the world go-’round, and when there isn’t enough coming in, or it isn’t being managed properly, it can cause severe strain in your relationship.
-Financial problems are one of the major issues that couples fight about, and it happens whether or not there’s too little money, just the right amount of money, or too much money.
-However, fighting about the money situation does not solve any real issues, which brings us to our next solution…
+Financial problems are one of the major issues that couples fight about, and it happens whether there’s too little money, just the right amount of money, or too much money.
+However, fighting about money typically doesn’t solve any real issues, which brings us to our next solution…

 The Solution: Formulate A Financial Plan And Guidelines

 When you have the time, sit down with your partner and look over your finances.
 Look at how much you’re making, how much you need to make, and what kind of bills you are currently paying.
-Once you have a comprehensive overview of your income sources and how much you spend on your lifestyle, craft a reasonable budget that shows you how much you should be spending and how much you should be making.
+Once you have a comprehensive overview of your income sources and how much you spend on your lifestyle, craft a reasonable budget that shows you how much you should be spending according to your income.
 Are you not making enough?
-Are you spending it on the wrong things?
+Are you spending on the wrong things?
 Do you have more money than you know how to use?
 Take some time to evaluate your financial situation.
-By talking about money, how to spend it, how much you’re earning, how much to save, and what you want to do with it, you’re going to set future guidelines that will help to reduce the conflict, improve your relationship, and cut down dramatically on the number of fights that you have.
+By talking about money, how to spend it, how much you’re earning, how much to save, and what you want to do with it, you can set future guidelines that can help to reduce conflict, improve your relationship, and cut down dramatically on the number of fights that you have.